p-lr/TrekMe/Readme.md

 ## <a name="TOC-Create-a-map"></a>Create a map

-The are three ways to create a map:
+There are three ways to create a map:
 1. Select an area from an official source provider like IGN or USGS
 2. Import from an archive
 3. Make it yourself (the hard way)